tinue/apa102-pi/README.md

 small "display" based on APA102 LEDs with 15 frames per second, then you have to look elsewhere.

 ## Prerequisites
-* A Raspberry Pi, running an up-to-date version of Raspbian / Raspberry Pi OS.
-To date, Raspberry Pi OS September 22nd 2022 (Debian bullseye) is out, and the library works fine with this release.
-It should run on all Raspberry Pi models, from Zero to 4.
+* A Raspberry Pi, running an up-to-date version of Raspbian / Raspberry Pi OS (32 or 64 bit edition).
+To date, Raspberry Pi OS, December 2023 (based on Debian bookworm) is out, and the library works fine with this release.
+It should run on all Raspberry Pi models, from Zero to 5.
+Note that I did not test older models in a long time, so there are no guarantees.
 * If hardware SPI is used: SPI enabled and active (`raspi-config`, Interface Options, SPI, \<Yes\>);
 The SPI must be free and unused.
 * For software SPI (bit bang mode): Two free GPIO pins